dev-partners/laravel-nova-typeahead-filter/README.md

 ## Using in Laravel Nova

 After the package has been installed with Composer, simply create a new Nova filter or change an existing filter to use the typeahead-filter component.
+Refer to the [Nova docs](https://nova.laravel.com/docs/2.0/filters/defining-filters.html#defining-filters) for help with creating a new filter.

 ```php